 What type of dish to use

-For me, ceramic ones are the best (I use my favorite Emile Henry small ceramic rectangular dish whenever I can).
-There are several rectangular ceramic dishes, porcelain bakeware sets, glass baking dishes, or round ceramic baking dish that work.
+For me, ceramic ones are the best.
+I use my favorite Emile Henry small ceramic rectangular dish or the medium Emile Henry ceramic dish whenever possible, but they can be pricey.

 How to serve dump cakes

 - Temperature: I don't recommend them too cold because it's harder to grasp the full flavors, but anywhere from cool to room temperature is fine.
-Of course, that's my, and my friends' opinion and I encourage you to find your own sweet spot.
+Of course, that's my preference (and of those around me), and I encourage you to find your own sweet spot.

 - Plain: they're fantastic on their own.
 This is especially good when taking them to potlucks and picnics.